-5.0 The Designated Safeguarding Lead (DSL) This means the DSL team in Langley School will be: The DSL will be a member of the Senior Leadership Team.
-Whilst the activities of the DSL can be delegated to Lead: Becky Ford and Clare Hynes Deputies: Toni McCarroll and Stephanie Parkes appropriately trained deputies, the ultimate lead responsibility for safeguarding and child protection remains with the DSL.
-This responsibility should not be delegated.
-Any steps taken to support a child/ young person who has a safeguarding vulnerability must be reported to the lead DSL.
-DSLs should help promote educational outcomes by working closely with teachers about children's welfare, safeguarding and child protection concerns.
-Governing bodies and proprietors should ensure that the DSL role is explicit in the post-holder's job description and appropriate time is made available to the DSL and deputy DSL(s) to allow them to undertake their duties.
-Staff will be informed of relevant details only when the DSL feels their having knowledge of a situation will improve their ability to support an individual child and/or family.
-A written record will be made of what information has been shared, with whom, and when. school, and beyond that in line with current data legislation and guidance.
-If a pupil moves from your school, child protection and safeguarding records will be forwarded on to the DSL at the new school, with due regard to their confidential nature and in line with current government guidance. records have been passed and the date.
-At transfer points within the city, a DSL may hand deliver any confidential documents or the files may be sent via recorded delivery.
-Where a setting uses MyConcern, the files will be transferred electronically.
-This will allow the new setting to continue supporting victims of abuse and have that support in place for when the pupil arrives.
+5.0 The Designated Safeguarding Lead (DSL)

+- The DSL will be a member of the Senior Leadership Team. - Whilst the activities of the DSL can be delegated to appropriately trained deputies, the ultimate lead responsibility for safeguarding and child protection remains with the DSL.
+This responsibility should not be delegated. - DSLs should help promote educational outcomes by working closely with teachers about children's welfare, safeguarding and child protection concerns. - Governing bodies and proprietors should ensure that the DSL role is explicit in the post-holder's job description and appropriate time is made available to the DSL and deputy DSL(s) to allow them to undertake their duties. - Safeguarding and child protection information will be dealt with in a confidential manner. - The DSL will ensure that the school is clear on parental responsibility for children on roll, and report all identified private fostering arrangements to the local authority. - Safeguarding records will be stored securely in a central place separate from academic records.
+Individual files will be kept for each pupil: the school will not keep family files.
+Files will be kept for at least the period during which the pupil is attending the school, and beyond that in line with current data legislation and guidance. - If a pupil moves from your school, child protection and safeguarding records will be forwarded on to the DSL at the new school, with due regard to their confidential nature and in line with current government guidance on the transfer of such records.